dasch-swiss/dsp-api/docs/01-introduction/what-is-knora.md

 all the operating systems that these programs ran on.

-Instead of preserving all these data formats, Knora supports the conversion of all sorts of data to a @ref:[small number of formats](data-formats.md) that are suitable for long-term preservation, and that maintain the data's meaning and
+Instead of preserving all these data formats, Knora supports the conversion of all sorts of data to a [small number of formats](data-formats.md) that are suitable for long-term preservation, and that maintain the data's meaning and
 structure: